ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 The field description provides hints for testing validity of the regex you entered in the field.

-The `Check scope` button allows evaluating if the regex is built to return the paths you would expect to clear.

 After setting up a rule you need to submit it by clicking the **'Save'** button.
 If the regular expression you entered is not valid, the following warning will be shown
 ```